scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Touch
 - **Duration:** instant

 Mend a creature's wounds.
-Make a spellcasting roll, healing a single wound and adding a wound for every crit rolled.
+Make a spellcasting roll, healing a single wound and adding a wound for every critical rolled.

 Add a Wound die for every level above 1st.